Wrestling World 1997

-Wrestling World 1997 was a professional wrestling event co-produced by the New Japan Pro-Wrestling (NJPW) and Big Japan Pro Wrestling (BJW) promotions.
+Wrestling World 1997 was a professional wrestling television special event co-produced by the New Japan Pro-Wrestling (NJPW) and Big Japan Pro Wrestling (BJW) promotions.
 It took place on January 4, 1997 in the Tokyo Dome.
 Officially, the show drew 62,500 spectators and $5,000,000 in ticket sales.
 The show featured 12 matches, including four matches that were promoted jointly with the BJW promotion and presented as a rivalry between the two promotions.
 The show featured 12 matches in total, including three title matches, two of which saw new champions crowned.

 Production

 Background

 The January 4 Tokyo Dome Show is NJPW's biggest annual event and has been called "the largest professional wrestling show in the world outside of the United States" and the "Japanese equivalent to the Super Bowl".

 Storylines

 Wrestling World 1997 featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.